ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C11_Make_Illegal_Types_Unrepresentable.md

 time.
 Although _you_ might not write code like this, systems like this exist for phone numbers and for many other data items represented as strings.
-We'll learn how custom types dramatically simplify validation and guarantee correctness throughout your system.

 ## Design by Contract